-Please remember that if you have any concerns about your child, your first point of contact should always be your child’s class teacher or Mrs Sibbald, Inclusion Leader.
+Please remember that if you have any concerns about your child, your first point of contact should always be your child’s class teacher or Mrs Sibbald, SENCO.
 Mrs Sibbald can be contacted via the school office – email@example.com

 The Priory SEND Policies & Information Report